mauricioaniche/repodriller/README.md

 	1. Write arbitrary analyses in the popular Java programming language.
 	2. RepoDriller has the right knobs -- tune which commits you visit, how much concurrency you want, etc.

+Here's how it compares to some other MSR frameworks and tools:
 - [GHTorrent](http://ghtorrent.org/) lets you query GitHub events.
 	1. You are restricted to querying projects on GitHub.
 	2. You are restricted to the information exposed in a GitHub API.